cypress-io/cypress-documentation/content/api/commands/session.md

 <Alert type="info">

-Any variable that is used inside the `setupFn` function that could possibly change across tests in a single spec file should be specified in the `id` argument so that the session may be cached properly.
+Any variable that is used inside the `setup` function that could possibly change across tests in a single spec file should be specified in the `id` argument so that the session may be cached properly.
 This includes objects that may be mutated.
 If there are multiple variables, use an array.

 </Alert>